 The Gift of Warmth

 Have you ever been cold?
 The kind of cold where it seems like you can't get warm?
-Learn how the Gift of Warmth is one of the greatest gifts of all...and how you can give it.
+Sometimes the Gift of Warmth is one of the greatest gifts...and you can give it.

 …For I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you made me your guest, I needed clothes and you provided them, I was sick and you took care of me, I was in prison and you visited me. …